-Beginning in 1925, the new republic, under the liberal-minded political leader Mustafa Kemal Ataturk (1881-1938), tried to revive viticulture.
-The statesman, known as a wine lover, paved the way for private wineries.
-In 1926, Nihat A. Kutman founded the winery "Maison Vinicole" (later Doluca) in Istanbul.
-The next one was in 1929 Mehmet Cenap And in Ankara, which is its operation Kavaklidere (Pappeltal) called.
-The most important wine-growing areas are located in the Aegean region in the west of the country, where humid climates prevail as in the dry interior and two-thirds of the wine is produced.
+From 1925, the new republic, under the liberal political leader Mustafa Kemal Ataturk (1881-1938), tried to revitalize viticulture.
+The statesman known as a wine lover paved the way for private wineries.
+In 1926 Nihat A. Kutman founded the “Maison Vinicole” (later Doluca) winery in Istanbul.
+The next one was Mehmet Cenap And in Ankara in 1929, which started its operation Kavaklidere (Poplar Valley) called.
+The most important wine-growing regions are in the Aegean region in the west of the country, where the climate is more humid than in the dry interior and two thirds of the wine is produced.

-This is the European part of Turkey with the regions Marmaris and Thrace (Bilecik, Canakkale, Edirne, Kirklareli, Tekirdag), as well as the Aegean coast of Anatolia (Denizli, Izmir, Manisa).
-Smaller areas are located on the Black Sea (Corum, Kastamonu, Samsun, Tokat), Central Anatolia (Kirikkale, Kirsehir, Nevsehir, Nigde), Eastern Anatolia (Elazig) and Southeast Anatolia (Diyarbakir, Gaziantep, Mardin, Sanliurfa).
-In 2012, the vineyard yielded a total of 497,000 hectares behind China the world's fifth rank, of which only 546,000 hectoliters of wine were produced (see also under Wine production volumes ).
+This is the European part of Turkey with the regions of Marmaris and Thrace (Bilecik, Canakkale, Edirne, Kirklareli, Tekirdag), and the Aegean coast of Anatolia (Denizli, Izmir, Manisa).
+Smaller areas are located on the Black Sea (Corum, Kastamonu, Samsun, Tokat), in Central Anatolia (Kirikkale, Kirsehir, Nevsehir, Nigde), Eastern Anatolia (Elazig) and Southeastern Anatolia (Diyarbakir, Gaziantep, Mardin, Sanliurfa).
+In 2012, the vineyard area totaled 497,000 hectares behind China Fifth in the world, from which only 546,000 hectoliters of wine were produced (see also under Wine production volumes ).

-Turkey is the world's largest producer of around three quarters of the grape harvest table grapes and second largest producer for raisins, Both are mostly from the variety Sultana (Sultaniye) produced.
-Traditional products from grapes are the honey-like grape syrup Pekmes and the fermented grape juice Hardaliye, There are many hundreds, often officially unrecognized autochthonous Grape varieties.
-The Blend includes the types of wine with a tiny share of just 13,000 hectares:
+With around three quarters of the grape harvest, Turkey is the world's largest producer of table grapes and second largest producer for raisins, Both are largely from the variety Sultana (Sultaniye) produces.
+Traditional grape products are honey-like grape syrup Pekmes and the fermented grape juice Hardaliye, There are many hundreds, often not officially recorded autochthonous Grape varieties.
+The Blend comprises the wine varieties with the vanishingly small share of only 13,000 hectares: